Co-Curriculars and Affinity Groups

 This co-curricular will explore programming in various languages.
 Programming ideas are student driven and based upon technologies that the group would like to explore collectively.
 This co-curricular will explore programming for multiple platforms and operating systems.

 The Psychology Club is made up of students who are interested in human behavior, their own and others', as well as students who may want to study psychology in college or possibly become psychologists in the future.
-We have guest speakers on a variety of topics, watch movies and TV shows about OCD, therapy, hypnosis, etc., go on field trips, have spirited discussions and laugh a lot.
+We have guest speakers on a variety of topics, watch movies and TV shows about OCD, therapy, hypnosis, etc., go on virtual field trips, have spirited discussions and laugh a lot.

 Strength in Numbers